Consumer Medicine Information

 How it works

-Alendronate not only helps prevent the loss of bone but actually helps to rebuild bone and makes bone less likely to fracture.
+loss of bone and helps to rebuild bone, making bone less likely to break.
+This helps

-Thus, alendronate prevents or reverses the progression of osteoporosis.
+to prevent or reverse the progression of osteoporosis.

 Your doctor may have prescribed alendronate for another reason.